AbsurdlySuspicious/wayland-protocols-table/README.md

 ### Protocol descriptions

 <img src="repo-imgs/s-desc.png" width="45%" align="left">
-Click the document icon to view a protocol’s description and author information directly in the table.
+Click the document icon to view the protocol description and author information directly in the table.
 Or click its name to read the full description and API specification on <a href="https://wayland.app">Wayland explorer</a>
 <br clear="all">

 ### Interfaces listings

 <img src="repo-imgs/s-interfaces.png" width="45%" align="left">
-Click the bullet-list icon to view the list of interfaces for each protocol, along with the full compositor support matrix for each interface.
+Click the bullet-list icon to view the list of interfaces for each protocol, as well as the full compositor support matrix for each interface.
-Interfaces will auto-expand if any compositor has only partial support.
+If a compositor has only partial support, interface list will expand automatically.
-For the complete API specification, click the protocol name to go to <a href="https://wayland.app">Wayland explorer</a>
+To view the complete API specification, click on a protocol name to go to <a href="https://wayland.app">Wayland explorer</a>
 <br clear="all">

 ### Open/close all toggles

-Toggle all descriptions or interface listings at once using the corresponding icons in the header
+Use the corresponding icons in the header to toggle all descriptions or interface listings at once

 ### Supported protocols percentage

 <img src="repo-imgs/s-percentage.png" width="45%" align="left">
 See what percentage of listed protocols each compositor supports.
-You can exclude non-standard protocols from these calculations by toggling the option under Settings button in header
+You can exclude non-standard protocols from these calculations by toggling the option under the Settings button in the header
 <br clear="all">

 ### Filter protocols by compositor